-I am currently the program coordinator for educational studies at the University of Arkansas were I oversee program administration, advising, teaching undergraduates, and advising undergraduate and masters' students.
-Educational studies is an education major focused program program that stresses the role of education in a functional society as the unifying force between traditional social institutions.
-During my time as program coordinator, I have overseen a major program restructuring to establish the educational studies curriculum as the premier education, non-teacher training, program in the state of Arkansas.
+I am currently the program coordinator for educational studies at the University of Arkansas where I oversee program administration and serve as the primary program instructor.
+Educational studies is an education major that stresses the role of education in a society as the unifying force between traditional social institutions.
+The educational studies program is the premier education, non-licensure, program in the state of Arkansas.
 Approximately 50% of program graduates eventually go on to complete their initial state licesure certification.

-Service towards the University of Arkansas includes serving on the University ROTC Program Committee, COEHP Curriculum & Programs Committee, and as Technology Director for the Clinic for Literacy.
-On weeknights, I provided academic support at the Jerry & Gene Jones Center for Student-Athletes and serving as mentor to freshman and transfer Razorback baseball players.
+Service towards the University of Arkansas includes serving on the University ROTC Program Committee, COEHP Curriculum & Programs Committee, and as Technology Director for the University of Arkansas Clinic for Literacy.
+On several weeknights I can be found providing academic support at the Jerry & Gene Jones Center for Student-Athletes.
+I also serve as faculty mentor to freshman and transfer Razorback baseball players during their first year.

-In my free time I can be found enjoying baseball games at Baum Stadium or at one of Fayetteville's local coffee shops reading or editing photos.
+In my free time I can be found enjoying baseball games at Baum-Walker Stadium or at one of Fayetteville's local coffee shops reading, editing photos, or grading.

 - Religious Education

 - Case Law for Educators